ghastlyfigure/SC2002-MOBLIMA/README.md

 ## How to use our Application
 - Download our src folder into your IDE to run it fresh from `MOBLIMA.java`
-- Alternatively, you may include the database folder in your IDE alongside our `src` folder for pre-loaded Admin Credentials, Movie Listings, Movie Sessions, Holidays, Transactions and Ratings
+- Alternatively, you may include the `database` directory in your IDE alongside our `src` directory for pre-loaded Admin Credentials, Movie Listings, Movie Sessions, Holidays, Transactions and Ratings
 - Username: admin , Password: password (if using database)